brhoAtCDC/HAI_Validator_4_MU3/README.md

 In order to qualify as certified technology an EHR or EHR Module must be capable of creating  Clinical Document Architecture (CDA) documents for Antimicrobial Use and Resistance conformant to the HL7 Implementation Guide for CDA ?
-Release 2—Level 3: Healthcare Associated Infection Reports, Release 1—US Realm—August 2013.
+Release 2â€”Level 3: Healthcare Associated Infection Reports, Release 1â€”US Realmâ€”August 2013.
 See http://www.hl7.org/implement/standards/product_brief.cfm?product_id=20.
-The following CDAs must all be successfully generated.
-•	Antimicrobial Resistance Option (ARO) Report (Numerator) specific document template in Section 2.1.2.1 (pages 69-72);
+The following CDAs must all be successfully generated. â€¢	Antimicrobial Resistance Option (ARO) Report (Numerator) specific document template in Section 2.1.2.1 (pages 69-72);
-•	Antimicrobial Resistance Option (ARO) Summary Report (Denominator) specific document template in Section 2.1.1.1 (pages 54-56);
+â€¢	Antimicrobial Resistance Option (ARO) Summary Report (Denominator) specific document template in Section 2.1.1.1 (pages 54-56);
-•	Antimicrobial Use (AUP) Summary Report (Numerator and Denominator) specific document template in Section 2.1.1.2 (pages 56-58)
+â€¢	Antimicrobial Use (AUP) Summary Report (Numerator and Denominator) specific document template in Section 2.1.1.2 (pages 56-58)
 The validator checks the aforementioned CDAs for three levels of conformance.

-•	Check for valid XML
+â€¢	Check for valid XML
-•	Check that the file validates against the cda.xsl schema
-•	Check that the file validates against the hai.sch Schematron
+â€¢	Check that the file validates against the cda.xsl schema â€¢	Check that the file validates against the hai.sch Schematron

 The schema and schematron files were all developed by Lantana Consulting Group (see http://www.lantanagroup.com/ )under contract to the Centers for Disease Control and Preventions (CDC).

-This validator uses an open source tool called Probatron (see http://www.probatron.org/) as well as custom scripting.
+This validator uses an open source tool called Probatron (see https://www.openhub.net/p/probatron) as well as custom scripting.
 Probatron.jar is included in the installation zip file.